-Alternatively, if you return to employment with an employer participating in the LGPS and rejoin the LGPS after having previously built up LGPS pension rights (i.e. you previously left an LGPS employment with deferred benefits) then these deferred benefits will normally automatically be transferred to the active pension account for your new job, unless you elect to keep them separate.
-If, for benefits that are normally automatically transferred, you wish to keep your deferred benefits separate you must elect to do so within 12 months of re-joining the LGPS, unless your employer allows you longer.
-If you rejoin the LGPS after having previously left an LGPS employment without building up pension rights but you deferred taking a refund of contributions (normally where you have less than two years membership) then this deferred refund must be joined with your new active pension account in the scheme
+Alternatively, if you return to office and rejoin the LGPS in the same Fund after having previously built up LGPS pension rights (i.e. you previously left with deferred benefits) then these deferred benefits will normally automatically be transferred to the active pension account for your new office, unless you elect to keep them separate.
+If, for benefits that are normally automatically transferred, you wish to keep your deferred benefits separate you must elect to do so within 12 months of re-joining the LGPS, unless your council allows you longer.
+If you rejoin the LGPS after having previously left the LGPS without building up pension rights but you deferred taking a refund of contributions (normally where you have less than two years membership) then this deferred refund must be joined with your new active pension account in the scheme, irrespective of which LGPS Fund in Scotland you rejoin.